janblechschmidt/physics-informed-operator-networks-for-pdes-on-metric-graphs/README.md

 Parts of the functions are based on the repository [https://github.com/PredictiveIntelligenceLab/Physics-informed-DeepONets].

+## Link to Paper

+The paper is available here [https://openreview.net/forum?id=oF1OPyMw1m]

 ## Abstract

 We develop a novel physics informed deep learning approach for solving nonlinear drift-diffusion equations on metric graphs.